House Slave - Field Slave

-'House Slave - Field Slave: A Portrait of Contemporary Slavery' by Nicola Green was first exhibited at the Dulwich Picture Gallery in October 2007.
-It was then exhibited as part of Haringey's Black History Month at Bruce Castle Museum in October - December 2010.
-Nicola's triptych is now in the permanent collection at the International Slavery Museum in Liverpool.
+The works were first exhibited at the Dulwich Picture Gallery in 2007, and then shown as part of Haringey’s Black History Month at Bruce Castle Museum in 2010.
+The triptych is now in the permanent collection at the International Slavery Museum in Liverpool.